cloudspace/forgitter/README.md

 # Forgitter

 Forgitter is a .gitignore generator.
-It uses the *.gitignore files found at https://github.com/github/gitignore to generate a combined .gitignore file locally.
+It uses the \*.gitignore files found at https://github.com/github/gitignore to generate a combined .gitignore file locally.
+The \*.gitignore files are distributed with this gem for convenience.

 ## Installation